Melevir/flake8-functions-names/README.md

 # flake8-functions-names

-**DISCLAIMER**: this is DDD project, so at the moment the documentation lies.
-If you're interested in the project, write me a note (t.me/melevir).

 An extension for flake8 that validates functions names, decomposition and conformity with annotations.
 The plugin also has some validations of [deal](https://github.com/life4/deal) contracts.